-- 6.5.1 A break of at least nine continuous hours must be provided wherever possible between anytwo periods of duty of a full shift or more. - 6.5.2 Periods of a full shift or more include: - i.
-Reriods of normal rostered work; or Waikato & BOPDHB Physiotherapy Collective Agreement 27 July 2021 to 26 July 2023
+- 6.5.1 A break of at least nine continuous hours must be provided wherever possible between anytwo periods of duty of a full shift or more. - 6.5.2 Periods of a full shift or more include: - Periods of normal rostered work; or - Periods of overtime that are continuous with a period of normal rostered work; or ii. - Full shifts of overtime/call-back duty. - This requirement to provide a break wherever possible applies whether or not any additional payment will apply under the provisions of this clause.

-- ii.
-Periods of overtime that are continuous with a period of normal rostered work; or - iii.
-Full shifts of overtime/call-back duty. - 6.5.3 This requirement to provide a break wherever possible applies whether or not any additional payment will apply under the provisions of this clause. - 6.5.4 If a break of at least nine continuous hours cannot be provided between periods of qualifyingduty, the duty is to be regarded as continuous until a break of at least nine continuous hoursis taken and it shall be paid at overtime rates, with proper regard to the time at which it occursand the amount of overtime which precedes it. - 6.5.5 The additional payment provisions of this clause will not apply in any case where the result would be to give an employee a lesser payment than would otherwise have been received. - 6.5.6 Time spent off duty during ordinary hours solely to obtain a nine-hour break shall be paid atordinary time rates.
+- 6.5.4 If a break of at least nine continuous hours cannot be provided between periods of qualifyingduty, the duty is to be regarded as continuous until a break of at least nine continuous hoursis taken and it shall be paid at overtime rates, with proper regard to the time at which it occursand the amount of overtime which precedes it. - The additional payment provisions of this clause will not apply in any case where the result would be 6.5.5 to give an employee a lesser payment than would otherwise have been received. - Time spent off duty during ordinary hours solely to obtain a nine-hour break shall be paid atordinary 6.5.6 time rates.
 Any absence after the ninth continuous hour of such a break, if it occursin ordinary time, shall be treated as a normal absence from duty. - NOTE: If a call-back of less than a full shift is worked between two periods of duty of a full shift or more a break of nine continuous hours must be provided either before or after the call-back.
 If such a break has been provided before the call-back it does not have to be provided afterwards as well.
-However, should employees spend time working as a result of a call-back between the hours of 2400 and 0500 hours, and if the employee has reasonable concerns regarding their ability to provide safe practice they shall be able, after notification to the employer, to have a 9 hour break after the call back is completed. - 6.6 Authorised absences, either with or without pay, are as provided for in this agreement and shall be counted as actual hours worked for the purposes of calculating overtime.
+However, should employees spend time working as a result of a call-back between the hours of 2400 and 0500 hours, and if the employee has reasonable concerns regarding their ability to provide safe practice they shall be able, after notification to the employer, to have a 9 hour break after the call back is completed. - If, despite this break, the physiotherapist considers they are still too fatigued to return to work and work safely then they shall raise this with their immediate manager and arrangements may be agreed to address and mitigate the personal and professional risks associated with this situation.
+These arrangements may include not being required to work the balance of their rostered shift without deduction or loss of pay. - Authorised absences, either with or without pay, are as provided for in this agreement and shall be 6.6 counted as actual hours worked for the purposes of calculating overtime.

-7 ON CALL/ ON CALL ALLOWANCE
+ON CALL/ ON CALL ALLOWANCE